pyokosmeme/FGtoAshes/TIE/ising_enigma_explainer.md

 let me make three points before sliding forward:

-1. hopfield networks are literally spin‑glass inspired; modern ML sits downstream of that lineage.
+1. hopfield networks are literally spin‑glass inspired; modern ML sits downstream of that lineage (see Hopfield 1982; Boltzmann Machines; RBMs; Deep Belief Nets).
-2. transformers can be read as collectives of spin systems (multiple micro‑Ising motifs cooperating).
+2. transformers can be read as collectives of spin systems (see “Transformers Are Secretly Collectives of Spin Systems” — [blog](https://mcbal.github.io/post/transformers-are-secretly-collectives-of-spin-systems/)).
-3. the SGD↔thermodynamics dictionary now makes this concrete: $T_{\text{train}}$ is set (up to scale) by learning rate and gradient‑noise; warmup/decay = annealing; fast directions equilibrate, slow directions drift; equipartition shows up in wide valleys.
+3. the SGD↔thermodynamics dictionary now makes this concrete: $T_{\text{train}}$ is set (up to scale) by learning rate and gradient‑noise; warmup/decay = annealing; fast directions equilibrate, slow directions drift; equipartition shows up in wide valleys (see **Neural Thermodynamic Laws for LLM Training** — [arXiv:2505.10559](https://arxiv.org/abs/2505.10559)).

 - $T_{\text{train}}\uparrow$ → exploration; melt out of brittle minima.
 - $T_{\text{train}}\downarrow$ → settlement into wide basins.
 - anneal too fast and you quench—freeze defects in place; anneal thoughtfully and you get robustness.

-the **Domino Effect**: capabilities light in sequence. master “A,” and the landscape reshapes, revealing a path to “B,” then “C.” this yields practical knobs (curriculum pacing, optimizer noise, data order) and matches observed scaling behavior.
+the **Domino Effect**: capabilities light in sequence. master “A,” and the landscape reshapes, revealing a path to “B,” then “C.” this yields practical knobs (curriculum pacing, optimizer noise, data order) and matches observed scaling behavior (see **Physics of Skill Learning** — [arXiv:2501.12391](https://arxiv.org/abs/2501.12391)).

 ```mermaid
 flowchart LR